shijusisobhan/Automated_David_GO_app/README.md

 Column names will be selectable in the app

 ## Advantages Over Existing Tools
-No manual formatting or ID conversion needed
+-No manual formatting or ID conversion needed

-Supports mixed gene ID types
+-Supports mixed gene ID types

-Multi-platform (web or desktop)
+-Multi-platform (web or desktop)

-No command line or scripting knowledge required
+-No command line or scripting knowledge required

-Fast and reproducible enrichment workflow
+-Fast and reproducible enrichment workflow

 ## Installation (for Desktop App)
 1. Clone this repo